waldhacker/ext-oauth2-client/Documentation/Configuration/Gitlab.rst

    :alt: TYPO3 OAuth2 Gitlab App Overview

-Adding the OAuth2 Gitlab App in TYPO3
+Adding the OAuth2 Gitlab app in TYPO3
 =====================================

 Add the following configuration to your `AdditionalConfiguration.php`: